John D. Faris: Ministry

 After completing his doctorate, Faris was named the vice rector of the Cathedral of Our Lady of Lebanon in Brooklyn.
 Upon completing a year of service there, he was appointed vice chancellor of the eparchy.
 In 1980, he was appointed chancellor, and later protosyncellus (vicar general), of the eparchy, serving in these offices until 1996.
 During this period, he was named a Chaplain of His Holiness in 1988 by Pope John Paul II and later ordained a chorbishop of the Maronite Church by Zayek in 1991.

 From 1996 to 2009, Faris served in a variety of positions at the Catholic Near East Welfare Association (CNEWA), finally serving as deputy secretary general.
 While serving with this special papal agency dedicated to assisting the Eastern Churches, Faris traveled extensively in the Middle East, India, northeastern Africa and Eastern Europe and was involved in the fund-raising initiatives of the agency.

 In June 2009, Faris was appointed pastor of St. Louis Gonzaga Maronite Church in Utica, New York.
 He also serves as a judge on the tribunal of the eparchy.

 In June 2018, Faris was appointed pastor of Saint Anthony Church in Glen Allen, Virginia, effective 1 September 2018.
 He was additionally appointed Editor of The Maronite Voice and all electronic media and director of the Office of Communications of the Eparchy of Saint Maron.
+On 23 July 2026, Faris was appointed Judicial Vicar of the Eparchy while retaining his other positions.

 Canon Law

-Faris serves as an assistant professor in the School of Canon Law at the Catholic University of America in Washington, D.C.
+Faris serves as research professor in the School of Canon Law at the Catholic University of America in Washington, D.C.
 Since 2020, he has lectured in the Pontifical Oriental Institute in Rome and the Institute of Oriental Canon Law of the Dharmaram Vidya Kshetram in Bangalore, India.

 A member since 1984, he was elected president of the Canon Law Society of America in 1994, and later served as the chairman of the ad hoc committee responsible for the preparation of the most recent English translation of the Code of Canons of the Eastern Churches.
 He has also been elected the Secretary General of the Society for the Law of the Eastern Churches (1991-2000).
 He served as a consultor for the United States Conference of Catholic Bishops as a part of its Liaison Committee for Latin and Eastern Church Affairs (1992–96).
 In January 2018, Faris was appointed chair of the CLSA Eastern Churches Committee for a three-year term.

 In September 2022, Faris was elected vice-president of the Society for the Law of the Eastern Churches.

 Faris is also a member of the Canon Law Society of Great Britain and Ireland, the Canon Law Society of Australia and New Zealand, the Canon Law Society of India, the Eastern Canon Law Society of India.
 He serves on the editorial boards of various journals in his field: Eastern Canon Law, Eastern Legal Thought and Gratianus.